Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 Then, paste the resulting string into the code and decode it at runtime using `base64.b64decode()`.
 This script is also found under the `assets/scripts/` folder.

 > 📁 **Important**: Although the file is embedded within the code, please also include the original file in the `assets/` folder.
-This facilitates development, testing, and future modifications.
-This rule does not apply to optional dependencies.
+This facilitates development, testing, and future modifications. **This rule does not apply to dependencies used by opt-in features, which should prefer runtime download over the internet instead of base64 embedding.**

 ### 🖥️ Launcher Requirements (rcur_importer_launcher)